jaimemendozadev/tovia-enigma/README.md

 Open a second tab in your terminal and run the command `$ npm run build` to build all the React components.
 Watch the terminal and wait until all the components finish building.

-For local development, go to the `/dev/utils.js` and uncomment line 4, comment line 5.
+For local development, go to the `/dev/utils.js` file and uncomment line 4, comment line 5.
 Line 5 with the `/api` path should only be uncommented when running the project in production.

 Finally in the first terminal tab, or in another opened terminal tab, run the command `$ npm start` to start the app.